moky/snowcat-ios/README.md

 ## Example 2: "Notifications & Callback"

-I suggest you controlling the UI via **notifications**, but **not codes**, the best habit is NOT write any UI codes in your controllers.
+I suggest you controlling the UI via **notifications**, but **not codes**, the best habit is NOT writing any UI codes in your controllers.

 You can do some calculating works in your codes (e.g.: a singleton instance), and send out a notification to notice all guys that interest in the results.